Checking your credit report periodically is the only way to keep yourself safe from identity theft and other online crimes.

 There are other situations in which you can get a free copy of your credit report.
 If you are denied credit, you can request a copy of the information used to make the determination, provided you do so within 60 days.
 If you have been the victim of certain kinds of fraud, the service will also provide you with a free copy of your credit report in order to help you correct it.
 These reports will never hurt your credit score.

 If you’ve requested your report online, it should be available immediately.
 You may need to answer a few questions to verify your identity.

 Go over your report

 1. Find accounts that are open in your name and see if there’s any collection activity.
-You’ll also want to take a look at the number and frequency of inquiries.
+You’ll also want to take a look at the frequency of inquiries.

 2. Accounts may be broken down by type (mortgage, installment, revolving and other) or listed by date.
 You’ll want to look through each one to make sure you recognize them.
 Every store credit card you open and every installment loan you make should be listed.

-3. If there are any accounts you don’t recognize, you’ll want to make a note of them and potentially contact the credit reporting agency.
+3. If there are any accounts you don’t recognize, make a note of them and contact the credit reporting agency.
 Look particularly for accounts going to P.O. boxes or listed with addresses in other states.

 4. “Negative items” include bankruptcies, accounts in collection or accounts reporting as past due.
 Such activity is another good place to check for fraud.
 If someone else opened an account in your name, they likely won’t be paying the bills.
 You’ll also want to look for inaccuracies that may be hurting your credit score.
-If there’s an account listed here that was discharged in bankruptcy, for example, you’ll want to make note of that, too.
+If there’s an account listed here that was discharged in bankruptcy, for example, you’ll want to handle this.

 5. The list of inquiries shows you the number of times someone has checked your credit.
 No one can do this without your permission, so if there are more inquiries than you remember, it could be a sign someone has stolen your identity.
 It might be worthwhile to put a freeze on an ability to open new accounts until you’ve gotten everything resolved.